10 Minute Clean Up Challenge

 I promise not to litter and to tell my family and friends not to litter.
 When I see litter, I promise to pick it up and put it in a trashcan.
 Keeping our city litter-free is an important way to protect our environment.
 I believe that it’s everyone’s responsibility to help keep St. Louis clean and I promise to do my part because “Litter bugs me!
 Stop it!
 Don’t drop it!”

-Property owners are responsible for keeping their half of the alley free of litter, weeds and overgrown trees, and in safe and sanitary conditions.
-The City contracts out maintenance of street and alley lighting to Ameren UE.
-To report any alley or easement light out, call Ameren UE at 314-342-1000.
+Property owners are responsible for keeping their half of their alleys safe and sanitary, free of litter, weeds and overgrown trees.
+The city contracts out maintenance of lighting in alleys and easements to Ameren UE.
+Report a light out by calling Ameren UE at 314-342-1000.

-If you witness illegal dumping in an alley, street, sidewalk, vacant lot or someone's yard, call 911, and give the license number and a description of the vehicle used.
-If your information results in the conviction of the suspect, you may be eligible for a $100 reward.
-If the dumping has already occurred, also contact the Citizens' Service Bureau so the City's Trash Task Force can conduct an investigation.
+If you witness illegal dumping, call 911to report the license number and vehicle description.
+If the information results in the conviction of the suspect, you may receive a $100 reward.
+If dumping already occurred, call the Citizens' Service Bureau at 314-622-4800 so the City's Trash Task Force can investigate.

-4. Dumpsters are not to be filled beyond their capacity.
+4. Dumpsters are not to be filled beyond capacity.
+Keep dumpster lids closed with no items protruding.

 5. Dumpsters are not for bulk trash such as stoves, furniture and appliances, or any item over three (3) feet long.